meichlseder/pyascon/README.md

 Python implementation of Ascon
 ==============================

-This is a Python3 implementation of Ascon v1.2, an authenticated cipher and hash function.
+This is a Python3 implementation of Ascon, a family of lightweight cryptographic algorithms.
+`ascon.py` includes the authenticated encryption and hash function variants as specified in [NIST SP 800-232 (initial public draft)](https://csrc.nist.gov/pubs/sp/800/232/ipd).

 https://github.com/meichlseder/pyascon